LucileSD/holbertonschool-headphones/README.md

 # holbertonschool-headphones

-This project consists in reproducing a web design in Figma with HTML and CSS.
+This project consists in reproducing a web design in Figma with HTML and CSS, as a web designer give us some instructions.

 The web page must be responsive for 3 different screens: